bbbbbr/gbdk_gameboy_snes_mouse/README.md

 https://github.com/user-attachments/assets/db09934d-4106-4748-8b14-7fa4eb37c3af

-This is a simplistic implementation with blocking waits for serial transfers to finish.
-In actual use it would be better to use an interrupt to handle completion of each serial transfer.
+There are two implementations, a interrupt based polling method which is more efficient and a simplistic one with blocking waits that is much slower.

+There are separate implementation files for the mouse vs gamepad.

 SNES Controller Port

 ```
  SNES CONTROLLER                                GAME BOY
  *PORT*                                        LINK *PORT*
    _
   / \
  | 7 | GND         -   GB_Link.GND       [6]